Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

 I have defeated arseholes; "our souls" from their perspective 3ʳᵈ = (2|3); (\\|\/)
--                                 t,                                                           /t|w?hole/
+-                                 t,                                                           (t|w?hole)
-all triangles are equilateral, but our observationally perspective perceptIon is as altered but as our observationally sensory visIon; both observationally /illusive|illusory/ illusIon by extension all rectangles are squares; all shapes are equalateral by triangulating two consecutive sides, in any dimension Gödelling measuring illusion v reality; superpositionally didn't I write some"-thing" yet; re /(v|a)r/ phantom limb experiment?
-I might need to goto a different ttime, and do this… where in ttime am I now? this is how to experience temporal entanglement for yourself c̄ yourself
+all triangles are equilateral, but our observationally perspective perceptIon is as altered but as our observationally sensory visIon; both observationally (illusive|illusory) illusIon by extension all rectangles are squares; all shapes are equalateral by triangulating two consecutive sides, in any dimension Gödelling measuring illusion v reality; superpositionally didn't I write some"-thing" yet; re (v|a)r phantom limb experiment?
+I might need to goto a different ttime, and do this… where in ttime am I now? this is how to experience temporal entanglement for yourself c̄ yourself I am one in many of myself; (discrete|incontinuous) ttime v (indiscrete|cpr;cp) ttime we are all just doing graffiti for each other that's better; see?
+I saved myself, like I said I would; as I rip off my shirt